Updated 21/2/18 with soft launch details and dishes

 Given there are a whopping 120 covers, unsurprisingly there'll be loads of places for you to sit.
 That includes a private mezzanine and a chef's table, while the most covetable seats in the house will undoubtedly be the 12-seater terrace with views over the Thames.

-If you can't quite wangle that though, then a good backup option will be the bar, which will serve dishes inspired by the Delhi Jaipur Pink City Express route alongside spice-infused cocktails.
+If you can't quite wangle that though, then a good backup option will be the bar, which will serve dishes inspired by the Delhi Jaipur Pink City Express route alongside cocktails created by none other than top mixologist Tony Conigliaro.
 They'll also be offering both food and drink to locals as a delivery option.

 It's not the first time the group has chosen a history-laden spot to set up in.
 "We have consciously decided to open new restaurants in historic buildings and locations," said CEO and executive chef Vivek Singh, referring to Old Westminster Library's Cinnamon Club and Cinnamon Kitchen City in the East India Trading spice warehouse.